HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Real-World Experiments

-Across tasks, the majority of failures occur during the second subtask, while isolated second subtask only failures are rare.
-This indicates that the learned grasp is generally stable for the first manipulation and that performance degradation primarily arises from the increased demands of sequential, multi-functional execution.
-A representative failure mode is object dropping during the second action, underscoring the challenge of maintaining grasp stability under changing contact conditions.
+Across tasks, most failures occur during the second subtask, while isolated second subtask only failures are rare.
+This indicates that learned grasps are generally stable during grasping and that performance degrades from the increased demands of sequential, multi-functional execution.
+A representative failure mode is object dropping during the second action, underscoring the challenge of maintaining grasps under changing contact conditions.
 Overall, these results demonstrate that \method transfers effectively from simulation to the real world and is capable of executing complex, sequential, dexterous manipulation across diverse tasks.